suzeeparker/FRDocs_dev01-suzee/Setup/fr0001_FormR-Introduction.md

 ### The FormR Application Development Strategy

-1. A NodeJS ExpressJS server will be used to receive API calls that use Sequelize to perform database tasks using any database server.
+1. A NodeJS ExpressJS server will be used to receive API calls that use Sequelize to perform database tasks using the database server.

 2. A React-Admin client is used to provide authentication of  users and standard create, retrieve, update and delete (CRUD) functions for any database table.